fullmakeralchemist/tinyml-mapping-backlight/README.md

 The library comes with a number of example sketches.
 See File > Examples > PubSubClient within the Arduino IDE software.

-Finally, you can upload the full [sketch]() to your ESP8266 (replace with your SSID, password and RPi IP address):
+Finally, you can upload the full [sketch](https://github.com/fullmakeralchemist/tinyml-mapping-backlight/tree/master/ESP8266_Sketches/lightsmqtt) to your ESP8266 (replace with your SSID, password and RPi IP address **see the comments in the sketch**):

 ### Run the script